parrt/cs652/projects/smalltalk.md

 * no ';' extended msg send notation
 * Much of the implementation is not exposed to the programmer, such as method invocation contexts.

+A useful project with implementation information is [SOM Smalltalk](http://som-st.github.io/).

 Paraphrasing the [Pharo cheat sheet](http://files.pharo.org/media/flyer-cheat-sheet.pdf):

 ### Literals and keywords